MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/update.md

 ## Remove your extension from Microsoft Edge Add-ons store

-To remove your Extension from Microsoft Edge Add-ons store, follow the below steps:
+The following steps describe how to remove your extension from the Microsoft Edge Add-ons store.

 1. Go to your [developer dashboard][MicrosoftPartnerCenter].
 From the Dashboard page, click the listing which you want to remove.
 1. Open **Extension Overview** page of your listing.